-- Operate the SSF to provide the necessary data for our commercial-scale facility and progress our customer qualification program; - Progress FEL-2, FEL-3, and detail engineering; - Optimize well-field design in an effort to reduce future mining capital and operational expenditure through various drilling techniques such as directional, horizontal and radial drilling;

-- Pursue and optimize infrastructure capital expenditures for our larger-scale facility which could include expansion of nonpotable water resources, upgrading shore power, connection to a natural gas network, and constructing new access roads into and out of the location for our larger-scale facility; and - Further define our advanced materials strategy with consideration to engineering and repurposing our SSF to produce boron advanced materials once sufficient data has been obtained for flow sheet optimization and the production of product for customer qualification.
+- Operate the SSF to provide the necessary data for our commercial-scale facility and progress our customer qualification program; - Progress FEL-2, FEL-3, and detailed engineering; - Optimize well-field design in an effort to reduce future mining capital and operational expenditure through various drilling techniques such as directional, horizontal, and radial drilling; - Pursue and optimize infrastructure capital expenditures for our larger-scale facility which could include expansion of non-potable water resources, upgrading shore power, connection to a natural gas network, and constructing new access roads into and out of the location for our larger-scale facility; and - Further define our advanced materials strategy with consideration to engineering and repurposing our SSF to produce boron advanced materials once sufficient data has been obtained for flow sheet optimization and the production of product for customer qualification.

-Although the August 2024 Equity Offering and issuance of the September 2024 Notes, each discussed above, improved our cash position, and we continue to operate under a business plan that includes reductions in certain spending, we will need additional financing in order to continue as a going concern and maintain a cash balance in excess of the \$7.5 million minimum cash covenant contained in the Amended and Restated Note Purchase Agreement.
+Although the August 2024 Equity Offering, issuance of the September 2024 Notes and issuance of the January 2025 Notes each discussed above, improved our cash position, and we continue to operate under a business plan that includes reductions in certain spending, we will need additional financing within the next twelve months in order to continue as a going concern and, as long as the Convertible Notes remain outstanding, maintain a cash balance in excess of the \$7.5 million minimum cash covenant contained in the Amended and Restated Note Purchase Agreement, which goes into effect March 31, 2025.
+Although the proposed Out-of-Court Restructuring (refer to the discussion above under the caption Recent Developments - Restructuring Support Agreement and Related Agreements) may provide additional capital to us through the equity that would be issued upon consummation of the transaction, and potential proceeds that may be received by us if the Restructuring Warrants are subsequently exercised, the transaction remains subject to the satisfaction of customary conditions, including approval by the Company's stockholders, which there can be no guarantee will occur.
 Absent additional financing as outlined above, we may no longer be able to meet our ongoing obligations, continue operations or achieve the milestones outlined above.
-If we are not able to secure additional financing cash flows and our cash balance falls below \$7.5 million after December 31, 2024, an event of default under the Amended and Restated Note Purchase Agreement would occur if not cured after 30 days.
-An event of default would cause our Convertible Notes balance outstanding to become immediately due and payable, for which we would not have the resources to repay without additional financing.
+If the Out-of-Court Restructuring is not consummated, and we are not able to secure additional financing and our cash balance falls below \$7.5 million after March 31, 2025, an event of default under the Amended and Restated Note Purchase Agreement would occur if not cured after 30 days.
+An event of default would give the holders of the Convertible Notes the right to cause our Convertible Notes balance outstanding to become immediately due and payable, for which we would not have the resources to repay without additional financing.